 I know when we got pregnant, no one talked to us about budgeting for the cost of having a baby in the house.
 Now mind you, money isn’t a topic many people in my family will discuss unless they are bragging.
 But it would have been nice not to have to rely on Google and complete strangers who had no clue who we were let alone our values around raising a family to tell us what we should expect cost wise in the first few years of raising our kid.

-Believe me, I got some rather out there advice in some of the Mommy groups on what was “essential” to our kid’s survival.
+And believe me, I got some rather out there advice in some of the Mommy groups on what was “essential” to our kid’s survival.
 It made me wonder if I was really that ignorant of what exactly it took to keep a baby happy and healthy.
-And of course, the one wonderful side effect of me being pregnant is the wonderful hormone swings that cause all these fun thoughts to run straight into panick mode…
+And of course, the one wonderful side effect of being pregnant is the wonderful hormone swings that cause all these fun thoughts to run straight into panic mode…

 I had a mini meltdown, cried my eyes out on hubby’s shirt, and when he finally realized what I was upset over we set out to figure out what we could expect financially.